Mental Health

 • Bob Harriman

-Bob has lived with house rabbits for almost 40 years.
+Bob has lived with house rabbits for over 40 years.
 He is the designer and illustrator of all five editions of The House Rabbit Handbook.

 Scroll to Top